mlhartme/stool/main/documentation.md

 #### Failure mode

-Since stage commands operate on an arbitrary number of stages, you might want to specify what to do if the command fails on some stages.
+Since stage commands operate on an arbitrary number of stages, you might want to specify what to do if the command fails for some of them.
 That's what `-fail` *mode* is for.

-Mode `normal` reports problems immediately and aborts execution, Stool does not try to get the command on remaining matching stages.
+Mode `normal` reports problems immediately and aborts execution, Stool does not try to run the command on remaining matching stages.
 This is the default.

 `after` reports problems after the command was invoked on all matching stages.